Easy Ways to Reduce Printing Costs

 Companies that don’t regularly print often forget to use their printer at all for months altogether.
 If you are one of them but find ways to reduce printing costs, make sure that you don’t use your printer after leaving it idle for a long time.
 Often, the ink nozzles in inkjet printers get clogged due to dried-up ink.
 These printers are then needed to be repaired, which increases the maintenance costs drastically.

 Another thing to be noted is that printers use more ink when they get ready for printing after being turned off for a long time.
 So, if you use your printer regularly, consider putting it on sleep or standby mode to save some ink, instead of turning it on and off every time.
-Printers use a lot of energy while printing; putting it in sleeping mode when not in use can also help save power and eventually contribute to print cost reduction.
+Printers use a lot of energy while printing; putting them in sleeping mode when not in use can also help save power and eventually contribute to print cost reduction.

 15. Reduce Print Density

 16. Use More of Multi-Page Printing

 The cost per page can be significantly reduced if you use multi-page printing, wherein multiple pages are printed on a single sheet to reduce paper usage.
 The “n-up” option, also called the “multiple pages per sheet” option, allows you to print around 2 to 4 pages on every sheet.
 Check whether your print driver has this feature.
 You can use this option for only printed documents for one-time or rare use and reduce printing paper.
 However, readability issues can disable companies from using this option.

 17. Purchase Compatible Ink Cartridges

 However, if you want to look into print cost reduction, consider using compatible ink cartridges as they are cheaper.
 These ink cartridges also offer good quality and work great for you if you don’t print high-quality images.
-Compatible ink cartridges can be purchased at less than half the price of original ink cartridges, which is why you should definitely purchase them if you want to save on printing.
+Compatible ink cartridges can be purchased at less than half the price of original ink cartridges, which is why you should purchase them if you want to save on printing.
 There are recycled ink cartridges available that are cheaper than compatible ones and are worth a try.

 18. Implement Managed Print Services (MPS)